US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/README.md

 CAMS is a React application which acts as the main place for oversight work to take place.

-Note that any commands listed in this section should be run from the `cams` directory.
+Note that any commands listed in this section should be run from the `gui` directory.

 #### Requirements